HotDiddlyDog/hotdiddlydog.github.io/README.md

+#Purpose

 This project was created for creative purposes and for practice.
 I wanted to showcase my skills but also have fun with styling and designs.
+This is an experimentation.

 # Getting Started with Create React App